anisurreza/learning-AngularJS/README.md

 #AngularJS School Assignment

-This project is based on [http://github.com/angular/angular-seed] (angular-seed).
+This project is based on angular-seed.